ashki23/Linux-notes/Debugging.md

 Now, again close the terminal, logout and login, and try `xbacklight = 20`.
 It should work!
 Note that changes in backlight level are temprary and the screen backlight will back to the default level after robooting.

 ## Find an inserted SD card
 If SD card is not recognized by default, we might be able to find it in terminal.
-The following commands show some information about the inserted SD card:
+The following commands show information about the inserted SD card:
 ```bash
 df: report file system disk space usage
 lsblk: list block devices